ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For Haunted Museum II, to fix the movie read error, install [wmv9VCMsetup](https://www.videohelp.com/software/WMV9-VCM), also in Windows command prompt with admin privilege, run "regsvr32 %SystemRoot%\SysWOW64\ir50_32.dll".
 In game settings, uncheck Custom Crosshairs - Enable.

 For games like The House of the Dead 4 without in-game crosshair, copy crosshair images P1.png and P2.png to folder of the game startup program, and check Crosshairs - Enable and Crosshairs - Scaling in game settings.
 But if the player 2 crosshair is shown even when not playing, rename P2.png to something else to hide it.

+For games with aspect ratio of 4:3, if your screen's resolution is 16:9, you need to modify ScaleYaw from 1000 to 1333 in the config file in order to get the correct crosshair moving scale (and restart app, text editor needs to be run as admin).

 <br>